R1c4rdCo5t4/fcul-mei-notes/2sem/TC/3-top-down-parsing.md

 - **FIRST and FOLLOW sets:**
 	- **FIRST(γ)**:
-		- Set of terminals that can begin strings derived from γ
+		- Set of terminals that can begin strings derived from a nonterminal γ
 		- Help the parser predict which production to apply - when a nonterminal has multiple productions, the parser uses the lookahead token to check which production's FIRST set contains it (if the sets overlap the parser can't decide - ambiguous grammar)
 		- **Example:** for `T → T * F`, `FIRST(T * F) = {id, num, (}`
 	- **FOLLOW(X):**
-		- Set of terminals that can follow X in some derivation, often including the end-of-file marker $
+		- Set of terminals that can follow a nonterminal X in some derivation
+		- Often includes the end-of-file marker $
 		- Important when a production can generate the empty string ε, as they guide the parser in deciding whether to apply the nullable production or move forward with other rules
 	- **Nullable(X):** true if X can derive the empty string ε
 - **Computation:** iterative algorithm